Back to DOTScreener

 What changes

-Before Montgomery, a broker hit with a state-court negligent-selection claim could file a motion to dismiss on FAAAA preemption grounds and had a meaningful chance of winning that motion.
+Before Montgomery, a broker hit with a state-law negligent-selection claim could file a motion to dismiss on FAAAA preemption grounds and had a meaningful chance of winning that motion.
 The case ended early.
 Discovery never started.
 The broker's carrier files were never opened.

 After Montgomery, that exit ramp is gone.
 Brokers will defend on the merits.
 That means discovery — subpoenas for carrier files, vetting procedures, dispatcher-carrier communications, the safety data the broker reviewed (or didn't), and the reasoning the broker recorded (or didn't) at the point of tender.